bgahagan/git-remote-s3/README.md

   * Download the latest release [here](https://github.com/bgahagan/git-remote-s3/releases/latest), gunzip and put it in your PATH
   * Or, install using cargo: `cargo install git-remote-s3`
 * Make sure s3 credentials are setup
-  * See [here](https://docs.rs/rusoto_credential/0.40.0/rusoto_credential/struct.ChainProvider.html) for details on how the rusuto library loads as credentials (similar to the aws command line).
+  * See [here](https://docs.rs/rusoto_credential/0.40.0/rusoto_credential/struct.ChainProvider.html) for details on how the rusoto library loads as credentials (similar to the aws command line).
 * Setup gpg
   * gpg encryption will be attempted using `git config user.email` as a recipient.
 You'll want to ensure you have public and private keys setup for this user.
-  * Alternatively, you can set a list of space-delimnated recipients using the `remote.<name>.gpgRecipients`config.
+  * Alternatively, you can set a list of space-delimited recipients using the `remote.<name>.gpgRecipients`config.

 Design Notes
 ------------
-Due to the eventual consistancey behaviour of s3, the symantics of pushing are slightly different when pushing to a 'proper' git repository.
+Due to the eventual consistency behaviour of s3, the semantics of pushing are slightly different when pushing to a 'proper' git repository.
-An attempt is made to prevent non-force pushes that do not include the current head as an ancestor (as proper git repos do), but evantual consistency means this is not guaranteed.
+An attempt is made to prevent non-force pushes that do not include the current head as an ancestor (as proper git repos do), but eventual consistency means this is not guaranteed.
 Its possible for multiple heads to exist for the same branch, in which case the clients consider the newest head to be the truth.
-All heads for a branch can be seen using `git ls-remote` - the latest (newest) head the have the branch's name; older head will be shown using the nameing
+All heads for a branch can be seen using `git ls-remote` - the latest (newest) head the have the branch's name; older head will be shown using the naming
 scheme: `<branch_name>__<sha>`.
 An old head is retained until a new head is pushed that includes the old head as an ancestor, at which point the old head is deleted.
-This prevents any data loss, but puts the burden on the user to manually merge in old braches.
+This prevents any data loss, but puts the burden on the user to manually merge in old branches.

 Each branch is stored (after being bundled with `git bundle` and encrypted with `gpg`) on s3 using the key `s3://bucket/prefix/<ref_name>/<sha>.bundle`.